Sat Jun 1 22:24:43 2024

 as tar gzipped files called "snowballs," and may contain multiple

 libraries.
-The program is installed as snow-chibi
+The program is installed as snow-chibi.
+The

 "help" subcommand can be used to list all subcommands and options.

-uses an image file to speed-up
+Note by default snow-chibi uses an image file to speed-up

 loading (since it loads many libraries) - if you have any difficulties